shaquille-galimba/mondex/notes.md

 FLOW
-  Application greets the user and give a brief description about itself Ask user if they want to list all the monster, list species, or list locations
+  Application greets the user and give a brief description about itself Ask user if they want to list all the monster, list species, or exit the application
     if user choose to list all the monster list all the monster
-      ask user to choose monster of their choice prints out the details of the chosen monster if user choose to list species or locations list all the species
+      ask user to choose monster of their choice or view all monster prints out the details of the chosen monster if user choose to list species
+      list all the species
-      ask user to choose a specific species list all the monsters that has the specific chosen species ask user to choose from the monster list prints out the details of the chosen monster
+      ask user to choose a specific species list all the monsters that belongs to the species ask user to choose from the monster list or view all prints out the details of the chosen monster if user choose exit
-  Ask user if they want to go back to choose what to list, go back to the previous list, or exit the Application
+      exit the program

 CLASSES
   -CLI